 Where necessary, specialist advice will be sought to establish the appropriate method of destruction.
 Health and Safety risk assessments will be carried out by the Head of Collections Services.

 The destruction of objects will be witnessed by an appropriate member of staff.
-In circumstances where this is not possible, e.g. the destruction of controlled substances, a police certificate will be obtained and kept with the paperwork.
+In circumstances where this is not possible, e.g. the destruction of controlled substances, a certificate from the Police or other authorised body, as applicable, will be obtained and kept with the paperwork.